Penn1084/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep ^[[:alpha:]] /etc/ssh/sshd_config a script that Display all lines of the file /etc/ssh/sshd_config starting with a letter. tr A Z | tr c e a script that Replace all characters A and c from input to Z and e respectively. rev a script that reverse its input.
+grep ^[[:alpha:]] /etc/ssh/sshd_config a script that Display all lines of the file /etc/ssh/sshd_config starting with a letter. tr A Z | tr c e a script that Replace all characters A and c from input to Z and e respectively. rev a script that reverse its input. tr -d C | tr -d c a script that removes all letters c and C from input.